Ismail Ibn Sharif: Defensive organisation

 By the end of his reign, Ismail had built more than 76 kasbahs and military posts throughout his territory.
 Each kasbah was defended by a force of at least 100 soldiers drawn from the jaysh tribes or the Black Guard.
 Moroccan forces were stationed in all the major cities and provincial capitals.
-For example, there were 3,000 Sheraka, 4,500 Sherarda, and 2,000 Udaya stationed around Fez, which formed a defensive cordon against the unsubjugated Berber tribes in the area.
+For example, there were 3,000 Cheraga, 4,500 Sherarda, and 2,000 Udaya stationed around Fez, which formed a defensive cordon against the unsubjugated Berber tribes in the area.

 The kasbahs ensured the defence of the eastern border, where there was a heavy Moroccan military presence, but they also protected the main lines of communication within the kingdom and facilitated the control of unsubjugated tribes, by continuously raiding them.